MitchForest/notechat/.pm/PROJECT_STATUS.md

 - Using existing design tokens from globals.css
 - No new dependencies needed (all available)
 - Hero subheadline: "A Notion-style editor with deep AI integration that learns how you write and helps you think better"
 - Final CTA: "Ready to write smarter, not harder?"

+## Tech Stack Updates
+- No new dependencies added
+- Using existing Radix UI components
+- Leveraging Framer Motion for animations
+- Following Claude.ai-inspired minimal design system